voxpupuli/puppet-nftables/README.md

 party configuration that's only included here for reference so changes in the interfaces exposed by this module are not guaranteed to be automatically applied there.

+## Development

+This module relies on CI testing.
+To ensure the tests and documentation is complete.

+The following steps are a blueprint for the necessary work to add a new rule to the module:

+1. add a new class for the new rule (there are enough examples)
+2. document class and parameters
+3. Add a spec test for the new rule to `spec/classes/rules`
+4. add the rule to `spec/acceptance/all_rules_spec.rb`
+5. update the reference `bundle exec rake strings:generate:reference`
+6. commit, push and open a PR